pharo-open-documentation/pharo-wiki/General/SortingCollections.md

 #(#(1 2) #(2 3) #(0 0)) sorted: [:sequence | sequence inject: 0 into: [:sum :each | sum + each] ] descending. "#(#(2 3) #(1 2) #(0 0))"
 ```

-You can use 2 arg blocks, for those cases where the function isn't expressible with objects that respond to < and =.
-The only catch, is that such a function has to return not true and false, but instead a collation order, values of -1 (for before), 0 (the same) or 1 (to follow).
+You can use 2 arguments blocks, for cases where the function isn't expressible with objects that respond to `<` and `=`.
+The only catch is that such a function should return true or false, but a collation order instead, values of -1 (for before), 0 (the same) or 1 (to follow).
 For example:

 ```Smalltalk
 | oddBlock |